 Months of entry

-The MA in Classics offers students the opportunity to concentrate on the ancient Greek and Latin languages at advanced level, as well as the literature of the ancient world.
-You can continue your study of ancient Greek and Latin through the in-depth study of authors and genres, primarily in the original language, but also in translation.
-Existing knowledge of either Greek or Latin at advanced level is an entrance requirement for this programme.
+The MA Classics offers you the opportunity to concentrate on the ancient Greek and Latin languages at advanced level, as well as the literature of the ancient world.
+You can continue your study of ancient Greek and Latin through in-depth study of authors and genres, primarily in the original language but also in translation.

-Classics have been taught at our Lampeter campus since the opening of St David’s College in 1822 and have been offered via distance study since 2001.
-The Roderic Bowen Library and Archives, on the same site, has a large collection of Classical literature and there is an on-going programme of digitisation, to make these materials available to students at a distance.
+Classics have been taught at our Lampeter campus snce the opening of St David's College in 1822 and has been offered via distance study since 2001.
+The Roderic Bowen Library and Archives on Lampeter campus has a large collection of Classical literature.
+There is an on-going programme of digitisation to make these materials available to students who study with us at a distance.

 Qualification and course duration